 Before you begin

-- If you are new to selling software on GCP Marketplace, sign up to become a partner.
+- If you are new to offering software on Google Cloud Marketplace, sign up to become a vendor.

 - Complete the Project Info form.